All of the energy we produce comes from basic chemical and physical processes.

 You can check out the difference between the two in this video below.

-Fission occurs when a neutron slams into a larger atom, forcing it to excite and spilt into two smaller atoms—also known as fission products.
+Fission occurs when a neutron slams into a larger atom, forcing it to excite and split into two smaller atoms—also known as fission products.
 Additional neutrons are also released that can initiate a chain reaction.

 When each atom splits, a tremendous amount of energy is released.